lebernie/antirgpd/README.md

 # How to install
-To install the script, just [click here](https://raw.githubusercontent.com/jeanbrochefort/antirgpd/master/anti_rgpd.user.js) and Tampermonkey (or Greasemonkey) should ask you to install id.
+To install the script, just [click here](https://raw.githubusercontent.com/jeanbrochefort/antirgpd/master/anti_rgpd.user.js) and Tampermonkey (or Greasemonkey) should ask you to install it.